prometheus/prometheus/docs/configuration/recording_rules.md

 The syntax for alerting rules is:

 ```
 # The name of the alert.
-Must be a valid metric name.
+Must be a valid label value.
 alert: <string>

 # The PromQL expression to evaluate.
 Every evaluation cycle this is